-The DC motors were controlled by means of Adafruit Motorshield v2.3.
+The DC motors are controlled by an Adafruit motor shield v 2.3.
 The employed shield has a fully dedicated PWM driver chip onboard.
-All the motor and speed controls are handled by this chip through 12C protocol, leaving available Arduino interrupt pins necessary to control the encoders.
-In fact, to drive multiple motors only SDA and SCL data pins, and the power pins GND and VCC are required.
+All the motor and speed controls are handled by this chip through the 12 C protocol, leaving the Arduino interrupt pins available to control the encoders.
+In fact, to drive multiple motors, only the SDA and SCL data pins and the GND and VCC power pins are required.

 Microcontroller board